0

 How to Analyze It

 For a brand exposure campaign, higher impressions are great.
-But for a lead generation campaign, impressions may not be as important as conversions.
+But for a lead generation campaign, impressions may not be as important as key events.

 Clicks